Why is it important to build an Alumni Center?

 Funding & Timeline

-The Alumni Center will be funded through private contributions.
+The Alumni and Visitor Center will be funded through private contributions.
 Construction will begin when all funds have been secured, with groundbreaking anticipated for summer 2017.
 Several donors have already stepped forward to support the project, bringing the total amount raised to 40% of the approximately $12 million overall budget.

-A campaign for Leadership Gifts is underway, offering a range of naming opportunities within the Alumni Center.
+A campaign for Leadership Gifts is underway, offering a range of naming opportunities within the Alumni and Visitor Center.
 These opportunities, ranging from $1,500,000 to $50,000, will leave a legacy for alumni and their families in support of The Beach for generations to come.

-Phase III of the Alumni Center Project will commence following the successful completion of Phase II, and will include a campaign for gifts at all levels.
+Phase III of the Alumni and Visitor Center Project will commence following the successful completion of Phase II, and will include a campaign for gifts at all levels.
 The project design and all plans will be finalized, with groundbreaking anticipated for summer 2017.

 Who is Anna W. Ngai?